-We are one family

 The entrance to IT on the 3rd floor in Building D1 of the Institutional Office has undergone a face-lift.
-What you will see is a tree with photographs (from all campuses) of the IT team and in the lower, right-hand corner the wording, "IT @ NWU Delivering the IT promise"
+What you will see is a tree with photographs (from all campuses) of the IT team and in the lower, right-hand corner the wording, "IT @ NWU Delivering the IT promise".
+The tree signifies unity as the IT team has one vision.

-The photos are random and not grouped

-according to campus.
+The photos are random and not grouped according to campus.
 This symbolises the fact that everyone has an equal role in realising the vision of IT.
-Each member of
+Each member of the team is just as important as the next.
+The promise refers to the different factors but foremost to: values, vision, new focus and strategy.
 The IT Team has embraced this new image.

-Preface

-The proportion of IT resources dedicated to Research has in the past been significantly lower than what was available for teaching and learning, shared services and business systems.
-As part of ITs promise to add more value to Research, several exciting of Paragraphic featured in this exciting eResearch initiatives featured in this edition has been launched.

-other interesting articles.
+Preface The proportion of IT resources dedicated to Research has in the past been significantly lower than what was available for teaching and learning, shared services and business systems.
+As part of ITs promise to add more value to Research, several exciting eResearch initiatives featured in this edition has been launched.
+This newsletter also features a wide range of other interesting articles.
 Academics such as Ms Heleen Coetzee, a lecturer at Mathematics for Education, has shown through the innovative application of the video conference service at the Potchefstroom campus, how IT has become an integral part of the business and deliver value to NWU.
 Read about the FREE Office 365 software for students and the planned enhancements to the Postgraduate Student Management System to improve services.

-Learn how to best protect your password from "attack" and finally, meet some of the IT employees and get to know what

-Claudia Pietersen IT Director, Mafikeng Campus
+Learn how to best protect your password from "attack" and finally, meet some of the IT employees and get to know what keeps them busy when they are not at work.
+Happy reading Claudia Pietersen IT Director, Mafikeng Campus Contents 4 Meet Vaal Triangle's IT Manager 5 Rethinking Teaching & Learning 6 NWU ventures deeper into space NWU eResearch: The Power of Partnerships 8 HPC the Researcher's Super Tool Buckle up with Connect@ NWU for the shortest trip between campuses 12 Connect @ NWU relief for "big" class loads Media Support Services on the Potchefstroom Campus Innovators@work: bridging the pedagogical gap...

-Contents

-Meet Vaal Triangle's IT Manager

-Rethinking Teaching & Learning

-6

-NWU ventures deeper into space

-NWU eResearch: The Power of Partnerships

-8

-HPC the Researcher's Super Tool

-10

-Buckle up with Connect@ NWU for the shortest trip between campuses

-12

-Connect @ NWU relief for "big" class loads

-14

-Media Support Services on the Potchefstroom Campus

-15

-Innovators@work: bridging the pedagogical gap...

-Delivering the IT Promise
+16

+Postgraduate Student

-16 Postgraduate Student Management System
+Management System

+18

-18 The heart behind Naledi Kicks Football
+The heart behind

+Naledi Kicks Football

 20 Passwords under attack

 21 Software downloads for staff

 21 IT Projects@NWU

 21 What is CAS?